mecid/mecid.github.io/_posts/2019-01-30-creating-dsl-in-swift.md

 }
 ```

-As the first parameter of the trailing closure, we get created UIStackView on which we can call customization functions like changing axis, alignment, etc. Next, we want to call $0.label to configure new UILabel and add to previous UIStackView.
-Let's create an extension for UIStackView which provides us with label function.
+As the first parameter of the trailing closure, we get created *UIStackView* on which we can call customization functions like changing axis, alignment, etc. Next, we want to call *$0.label* to configure new *UILabel* and add to previous *UIStackView*.
+Let's create an extension for *UIStackView* which provides us with label function.

 ```swift
 extension UIStackView {